LapisHusky/dropperutilities/readme.md

 - Navigate to the folder using the `cd` command: for example `cd C:/users/Lapis/Desktop/dropperpartybot`
 - Run `npm install` to download this project's dependencies
 - Run `npm i -g esbuild pkg` to download the tools needed to build the executable
-- Run `esbuild ./ --outfile=out.js --bundle --platform=node` to bundle the project into a single file
+- Run `esbuild ./ --outfile=out.js --bundle --platform=node --minify-whitespace --minify-syntax` to bundle the project into a single file
 - Run `pkg ./out.js --public` to convert that into executables for Windows, Linux, and MacOS

 ## Recent Updates
+- Improved error handling and logging; this will now attempt to create trusted.txt in the working directory if it doesn't exist.
+- Fixed a bug that caused !addtrust to throw an error
+- Added basic logging for when the proxy is online and when users join it
+- Hid a deprecation warning from console
-- The project is now built as a standalone executable (still requires a `trusted.txt` file)
+- The project is now built as a standalone executable
 - The localhost server's favicon is now Among Us as suggested by i77_
 - The bot operator (you) is always considered trusted in party commands, even if their UUID is not in the trusted users file
 - The action bar (text above hotbar) now displays precise timing and map information throughout the game